uprtcl/js-uprtcl/README.md

 # \_Prtcl

+# A large refactoring of the project is undergoing and most packages are now obsolete.
+Plase bear with us until we update the documentation.
+Thanks!

 This repo contains a set of tools and libraries to help develop \_Prtcl compatible web-applications.

 \_Prtcl web-applications are content management applications that work with Evees (GIT-like entities) and are built aroud reusable content rendering and manipulation modules.